Effects of quintessence on scattering and absorption sections of black holes: Classical and semi-classical cross-sections

 and

-where $b=l/E$ is the impact parameter.
-The positive root of (\ref{Cond2}) that correspond to the radius of the inestimable orbit is substituted in (\ref{Con1}).
-Then is possible to obtain the impact parameter ($b_{c}$) associated with the critical orbits, for any $b>b_c$ there is no scattering.
+where $\hat{b}=l/E$ is the impact parameter.
+The positive root of (\ref{Cond2}) corresponding to the radius of the unstable orbit (the turning point of radial motion) is substituted in (\ref{Con1}).
+Then it is possible to obtain the impact parameter ($\hat{b}_{c}$) associated with the critical orbits.
+Null geodesic starting with the impact parameter $\hat{b}_{c}=\hat{b}$ end on the unstable orbit (rotates one or many time), when $\hat{b}<\hat{b}_{c}$ the null geodesic is absorbed by the BH and if $\hat{b}>\hat{b}_{c}$ the null geodesic is scattered by the BH.